 Fun fact: Congress is actually responsible for the creation of real estate investment trusts, which were brought to life in 1960 with a mandate to return at least 90% of their taxable income back to shareholders as dividends (in exchange for favorable tax treatment).
 Well, 20 years later, in the hopes of spurring investment in smaller businesses, Congress went back to the same playbook and created BDCs—with the same dividend mandate.

 Sixth Street Specialty Lending provides financing to middle-market companies primarily through senior secured loans, though also occasionally mezzanine loans, unsecured loans, bonds, and equity.
-Importantly, 97% of the company’s debt investments are floating-rate in nature, meaning that their rates shift alongside benchmark interest rates.
+Importantly, 96% of the company’s debt investments are floating-rate in nature, meaning that their rates shift alongside benchmark interest rates.

 “Because TSLX is a relatively small vehicle managed under the large Sixth Street Partners platform ($70+ billion), it can be nimble, flexible, and creative in providing compelling credit solutions to borrowers, but also has the size, scale, and resources of a large credit platform.
-This has contributed to TSLX’s originating very attractive investments and generating one of the highest returns in the BDC sector,” say Keefe, Bruyette & Woods analysts, who are among the nine firms with Buy-equivalent calls on the stock, versus one Hold and no Sells.
+This has contributed to TSLX’s originating very attractive investments and generating one of the highest returns in the BDC sector,” say Keefe, Bruyette & Woods analysts, who are among the 10 firms with Buy-equivalent calls on the stock, versus one Hold and no Sells.
 “We view TSLX’s management team as one of the best in the sector, which has been proven by their ability to generate significant value and very high returns through many different economic environments.”

 * Sixth Street Specialty Lending’s yield may include variable supplemental dividends.
-The yield on TSLX’s regular quarterly dividend is 8.1% as of this writing.
+The yield on TSLX’s regular quarterly dividend is 10.3% as of this writing.

-Related: 8 Best Dividend ETFs to Buy for Diversified Income
+Related: The 10 Best Dividend ETFs [Get Income + Diversify]

-Best Monthly Dividend Stock #3: Trinity Capital
+High-Yield Dividend Stock #2: Trinity Capital

-• Market capitalization: $1.2 billion
+- Market capitalization: $1.2 billion

-• Dividend yield: 13.4%
+- Dividend yield: 13.4%

-• Consensus analyst rating: 1.78 (Buy)
+- Consensus analyst rating: 1.78 (Buy)

 Trinity Capital (TRIN), another BDC, is an alternative asset manager that focuses on five specific business verticals: technology lending, equipment financing, life sciences, asset-based lending, and sponsor finance.